Kristin Lavransdatter: The Wreath

-Kristin Lavransdatter is the daughter of Lavrans, a charismatic, respected nobleman in a rural area of Norway, and his wife Ragnfrid, who suffers from depression after the loss of three infant sons and the crippling of her younger daughter Ulvhild in an accident.
+Kristin Lavransdatter is the daughter of Lavrans, a charismatic, respected nobleman in a rural area of Norway, and his wife Ragnfrid, who has depression after the loss of three infant sons and the crippling of her younger daughter Ulvhild in an accident.
 Raised in a loving and devoutly religious family, Kristin develops a sensitive but wilful character, defying her family in small and large ways.
 At an early age, she is exposed to various tragedies.
 After an attempted rape raises questions about her reputation, she is sent to Nonneseter Abbey, Oslo, a Benedictine nunnery, which proves to be a turning point in her life.

 Despite being betrothed to a neighboring landowner's son, Simon Darre, Kristin falls in love with Erlend Nikulaussøn, from the estate of Husaby in Trøndelag.
 Erlend has been excommunicated by the Catholic Church for openly cohabitating with Eline, the wife of a prominent judge; Eline left her elderly husband to live with Erlend, flouting both religious and social law.
 They have had two children together, Orm and Margret, who have no legal rights since they were born of an adulterous relationship.

 Erlend and Kristin begin a passionate romance which is sealed with Erlend's seduction of Kristin and their eventual complicity in Eline's death, both grievous sins in the eyes of Church and State.
 Lavrans forbids their relationship, but after three years of Kristin's defiance and the death of Ulvhild, he no longer has the strength to oppose Kristin.
 He consents to her marriage to Erlend.
 Erlend and Kristin are formally betrothed, but she becomes pregnant before the wedding.
 Out of shame, she keeps this a secret from everyone, including Erlend, and is wed with her hair loose and wearing the family bridal crown — privileges reserved for virgin brides.

 This section of the trilogy is named for the golden wreath Kristin wears as a young girl, which is reserved for virgins of noble family.
 It symbolizes her innocent life before she meets Erlend; after he seduces her, she is no longer entitled to wear it, but does so out of fear of her sin coming to light.